fenio/ugly-nas/README.md

 | [Power extension](https://pl.aliexpress.com/item/10000330531380.html) | 0.84 |
 | **Sum** | **791.78** |

-Beware that I spent much more than that... but I was trying various solutions.
-Above is an effect of my work ;)
+Beware that I spent much more on experimenting with different setups.
+The final cost above is after refining the best solution.

-Also you don't really need case from Odroid if you want to use self crafted [case](/case) but that means you have to buy fan and some supports yourself.
+If you opt for a self-designed [case](/case), purchasing a fan and supports separately is necessary.
 From the [listing](https://www.hardkernel.com/shop/odroid-h3-case-type-5/) you will need these parts:

 * G. 1 x 92x92x25mm DC 5V Cooling Fan